schwzr/dsf-spring-school-imaging-tests/exercises/exercise-2.md

    ```
    docker-compose up dic-bpe
    ```
-   Verify the DSF BPE server started successfully and deployed the `highmedorg_helloDic` process.
+   Verify the DSF BPE server started successfully and deployed the `dsfdev_helloDic` process.

-3. Start the `highmedorg_helloDic` process by posting an appropriate FHIR [Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server of the `Test_DIC` organization:
+3. Start the `dsfdev_helloDic` process by posting an appropriate FHIR [Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server of the `Test_DIC` organization:
-   Execute the `main` method of the `dev.dsf.process.tutorial.TutorialExampleStarter` class as in [exercise 1](exercise-1.md) to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `highmedorg_helloDic` process.
+   Execute the `main` method of the `dev.dsf.process.tutorial.TutorialExampleStarter` class as in [exercise 1](exercise-1.md) to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `dsfdev_helloDic` process.

-   Verify that the `highmedorg_helloDic` process was executed by the DSF BPE server.
+   Verify that the `dsfdev_helloDic` process was executed by the DSF BPE server.
 The BPE server should:
     * Print a message showing that the process was started.
     * If logging is enabled - print the log message and the value of the input parameter you added to the `HelloDic` implementation.